elcolumbio/mlrepricer/README.md

 It should be very easy to do so.
 To support this we also have schema validations.

+This is not a repricer.
+It should be used for statistical and ml analysis of your data.
+It would be nice if we share statistic analysis and discuss them and validate them.
+The data on it's own is not valueable.
+Still i think we shouldn't share it.
+# But let's share models and the analysis itself
+I already started to look at the linear regression for nonprime and prime listings.

+# I think every amazon merchant should do some statistical analysis.
+If you know some python, we should help them.

+# Where are we going?
+There won't be a service ever.
+You can see that by how flexible we build it, for datastorage, modularity.
+We rather want to take some of the heavy lifting when you handle price data.
+That's not only mws related.
+I like to start implementing some eBay prices too.
+Also we should be able to validate flexible metadata from your ERP.
+Really our strength is to offer building blocks for things everyone would spend hours to solve problems.
+Where hundreds of people already solved this.
+Instead you maybe want make this framework better:)

 ![](https://innotrade24.com/index.php/s/f8y4opak4BKes3J/preview)

 A python pricing analysis project for Amazon Marketplace Sellers.